junaid-mohammad/Valentines-Card/README.md

 Anyway, I will update you with what she thinks, if I end up sending it to her.

 WISH ME LUCK!!

+She thought it was nice, which is always bad. so yeah lol.

+Do let me know if you end up using it!!